oinume/tomahawk/docs/en/tomahawk-rsync.rst

 rsync
 ^^^^^
-tomahawk-rsync copies files via `rsync'.
+tomahawk-rsync copies files via 'rsync'.
 You can specify options for rsync with -o/--rsync-ooptions.

 OPTIONS
 -------